SebastianSpeitel/bborg/readme.md

 # bborg

-Bash script for automating borg.
+Bash script for automating [borgbackup](https://www.borgbackup.org/).

 ## Features

 - A single config for all your backups
 - Just a single bash script
 - Still easy to configure for just a single backup
-- familiar SSH config syntax
+- Familiar SSH config syntax

 ## Configuration